 The National Live Music Awards (NLMAs) are a broad recognition of Australia’s diverse and successful live industry, celebrating the diversity and success of the Australian live scene – recognising the best vocal talents and musicians alongside the best venues, events and festivals.

 The awards contain both national and state focused categories, voted on by the live industry (including fellow musicians, media, venues, bookers), with select public voted categories.
 The national awards will be revealed at a gala event, while the State and Territory awards will be revealed at satellite events in their respective capital cities.
-The first annual event was held on 29th November 2016, and the second annual event will be held on 7th December 2017.
+The first annual event was held on 29th November 2016, the second on 7th December 2017 and the third on Thursday, 6th December 2018.

 The awards fill a gap in Australia, which does not have an entire awards show dedicated to contemporary live music.
 Considering live performance is now the most significant revenue stream for many Australian artists, and with the contemporary live music industry worth billions, this is a side of the industry that we believe deserves the focus, just as recorded sales, songwriting credits and radio play do in other award shows around the country.